 Design Philosophy

-In addition to my personal artwork, I undertake graphic design projects for a diverse clientele, including work on logos, advertisements, and magazine layouts.
+In addition to my personal artwork, I occasionally undertake graphic design projects for a diverse clientele, including work on logos, advertisements, and magazine layouts.
 This work not only sharpens the skills I apply in my own art but also serves as a crucial exercise in verbal and visual communication, as well as collaboration with clients to meet their objectives.
 My freelance design experience has led to numerous professional relationships outside the classroom.

 Although distinct from my fine art exhibitions, these skills significantly influence my digital arts courses.
 I utilize the same software and foster a collaborative environment akin to what students would encounter in a professional setting.